Jacques Médecin: Biography

 Médecin was born in Nice, the son of Jean Médecin, an earlier long-serving mayor of the town.
 He studied law in Paris and worked for several years as a journalist.
 He was elected mayor of Nice in 1966 after his father died in office, and member of Parliament the year after (positions he held simultaneously).
 He was also elected as General councillor, then president of the General Council of Alpes-Maritimes, the department surrounding Nice.
 Additionally, he served as Secretary of State for Tourism in Jacques Chirac's government from 1976 to 1977.

 Médecin was challenged in the first round of the 1977 municipal elections, and accused of links with former members of the OAS terrorist group which, it was claimed, had helped OAS member and notorious bank robber Albert Spaggiari to escape.
 Later, when Médecin was criticized for positions that were widely seen as racist, he responded that he shared almost "99% of the views" of the far right National Front party, and called the party's leader Jean-Marie Le Pen an "old friend".
 He was a supporter of the apartheid regime in South Africa, and in 1974 proposed a town-twinning link between Nice and Cape Town.

 In the 1980s Médecin became the target of corruption allegations, following an exposé of judicial and police wrongdoing in Nice by British novelist Graham Greene.
 Accusations of political corruption against him grew through the decade, and Médecin fled France in 1990.
 He was finally arrested in Uruguay in 1993 and was extradited to France in 1994.
 He was convicted of several counts of corruption and associated crimes, and sentenced to prison.

 Médecin returned to Uruguay following his release from prison.
 He died in Punta del Este, Uruguay, in November 1998, of cardiac arrest.

 Outside politics, Médecin was the author of a noted book on the cuisine of the Nice region, published in English translation by Penguin Books in 1983, and reissued by Grub Street in 2002.
-In the context of an article about different philosophies on the preparation of salade niçoise, chef and food writer for the Financial Times Rowley Leigh wrote of the book: "Things changed in 1983 with the publication of the English translation of Cuisine Niçoise: Recipes from a Mediterranean Kitchen by one Jacques Médecin.
-In spite of the fact that Médecin was a famously racist mayor of Nice who was extradited from South America in order to face trial on corruption charges, the book, unlike its author, was a delight...
-However crooked Médecin had been, none of us doubted his cooking."
+In the context of an article about different philosophies on the preparation of salade niçoise, chef and food writer for the Financial Times Rowley Leigh wrote of the book: "Things changed in 1983 with the publication of the English translation of Cuisine Niçoise: Recipes from a Mediterranean Kitchen by one Jacques Médecin."